 You didn’t know these pink beauties lived on Mallorca?
 Well, they do.

-The Greater Flamingo - for some, it evokes tropical images and Miami Beach postcards, for others, an ornithological fascination; and for others still, a mildly ridiculous bird with a bold choice of feather colour.
+The Greater Flamingo- for some, it evokes tropical images and Miami Beach postcards, for others, an ornithological fascination; and for others still, a mildly ridiculous bird with a bold choice of feather colour.
 Whatever your bent, this nomadic bird is now a staple of our coastline and the population is increasing every year.
-In fact, one particularly daring bird even held up traffic at Palma Airport some time ago, causing quite a stir!
+In fact, one particularly daring bird held up traffic at Palma Airport in April, causing quite a stir!

 Flamingo Touched Down at the Airport in Palma

 Poor Thing is confused.
 Landed at the wrong airport.
 He overshot Ses Salines.

 Fine Feathered Friends #